adequatica/adequatica.github.io/_posts/2025-02-01-latitude-and-longitude-order-in-frontend-oriented-applications.md

 _Fig.
 1. Latitude and Longitude of the Earth ([original image source](https://commons.wikimedia.org/wiki/File:Latitude_and_Longitude_of_the_Earth.svg))._

-On my current project, there was a considerable debate within the development team about the order of the [coordinates](https://en.wikipedia.org/wiki/Geographic_coordinate_system): Latitude, Longitude — as several internal and external APIs do, or Longitude, Latitude — as a client-side JavaScript library Mapbox GL JS does.
+In my current project, there was considerable debate within the development team about the [coordinate](https://en.wikipedia.org/wiki/Geographic_coordinate_system) order: Latitude, Longitude — as used by several internal and external APIs, or Longitude, Latitude — as a client-side JavaScript library Mapbox GL JS does.

 There are cons for each variant:

 ## Latitude, Longitude:

-- Latitude, Longitude order is a standard [ISO 6709](https://en.wikipedia.org/wiki/ISO_6709);
+- Latitude, Longitude order follows the [ISO 6709](https://en.wikipedia.org/wiki/ISO_6709) standard;
-- Coordinates in all **real maps** are represented in Latitude, Longitude order — it is maritime, navigational, geographical, and cartographical tradition;
+- **All real-world maps** represent coordinates in the Latitude, Longitude order — it is a maritime, navigational, geographical, and cartographical tradition;
-- People learned to determine latitude ([through celestial observations](https://en.wikipedia.org/wiki/Celestial_navigation)) much earlier [than longitude](https://en.wikipedia.org/wiki/History_of_longitude) — thus, it may stand in the first place by the right of «discovery» and history;
+- People learned to determine latitude ([through celestial observations](https://en.wikipedia.org/wiki/Celestial_navigation)) much earlier [than longitude](https://en.wikipedia.org/wiki/History_of_longitude) so that it may take precedence due to historical and «discovery» reasons;
-- Becaus latitude represents north-south positioning, looking at the first coordinates’ value (where the first is latitude), you can roughly estimate the distance of the object from the equator — that is relatively convenient.
+- Since latitude represents north-south positioning, looking at the first coordinate value (latitude) allows for a rough estimation of an object’s distance from the equator — this is relatively convenient.

 Highlights from the ISO standard: